Existing Conditions and Code Research

 Phase 3 - Design Development

 In this phase, we begin to develop the details of the design.
 In contrast to Schematic Design where, for example, we develop the overall floor plan of a kitchen that simply indicates where the big blocks of cabinetry are located, in Design Development we will develop the actual cabinet sizes and refine the proportions.
+In order to communicate the design intent, interior and exterior elevations are drawn.
+In conjunction with the floor plans, the interior designer will use the elevations to begin selecting fixtures and finishes.
+Typically, the architect will work closely with the interior designer to ensure that the design develops into a cohesive visual and functional design.

 Phase 4 - Construction Documents